OsmosysSoftware/lint-docs/react-typescript-eslint.md

 # Prerequisite

-- React app with typescript
+- React app with TypeScript

-Any existing React app with typescript.
+Any existing React app with TypeScript.
 If you don't have one then you can create a basic React app using the following command.

 ```sh
 npx create-react-app my-app --template typescript